 That is something I will talk about in depth in my documentary.
-My whole career I never came off the bench.
-When I went with the Lakers, I knew two things.
-1, they couldn’t pay me (I was a free agent and could have signed for a lot more) 2, I wouldn’t start because Kobe and Shaq.
+My whole career, I never came off the bench.
+When I went with the Lakers, I knew two things: they couldn’t pay me (I was a free agent and could have signed for a lot more) and I wouldn’t start because Kobe and Shaq.

 I am from Cali, I wanted a ring, so I sacrificed.
 The playoff roster was an egotistical decision made by Phil Jackson that hurt me deep down.
-It was a ego move because of something that happened at practice.
+It was an ego move because of something that happened at practice.
 At the end of the day, I earned my ring, I played all year to get us there.
 I so regret burning my bridges with Pat Riley that year.
 I was supposed to sign with Miami heat that same summer.
-They were going to pay me what I deserved, and make me their franchise player.
-The night before flying to Miami to sign, Phil & Shaq called me on 3 way.
+They were going to pay me what I deserved and make me their franchise player.
+The night before flying to Miami to sign, Phil & Shaq called me on three-way.
 I made a bad decision, I should have went to Miami.
-The only good thing I got out of LA, is meeting my wife that year.
+The only good thing I got out of LA is meeting my wife that year.